 As a result of Dobbs v.
 Jackson Women's Health Organization enabling each state to individually regulate abortion, roughly half of all U.S. states have moved to either ban or severely restrict the procedure.
 Several states never removed their pre-Roe bans from their legal code, so those "zombie" bans could again become active once Roe v.
 Wade was overturned.

 Moreover, 13 states had previously passed "trigger laws."
-These are laws which were written and passed before the Dobbs decision (the earliest was passed by South Dakota in 2005) with the intention that they would enter into effect instantly if and when Roe v.
+These are laws that were written and passed before the Dobbs decision (the earliest was passed by South Dakota in 2005) with the intention that they would enter into effect instantly if and when Roe v.
 Wade was overturned.

 Information in this section is provided by the Guttmacher Institute: